 Assessment is based on a whole school skills progression and is used to inform reporting to parents.
 Ongoing assessment informs planning, for example identifying children needing additional support or who can act as role models and provide peer support.
-Each half term, each will be assessed in in a key physical and personal objective, where the teacher will identify children working towards expected level, at expected level, or at greater depth.
-This information will be added to the class assessment spreadsheet and passed on to the next class teacher and subject leader at the end of the year.
-All relevant documents (PE LTP, Progression Framework and Planning documents) are to be found on Sharepoint.
+Children are assessed based on relevant key milestones from Chris Quigley documents, chosen by the PE subject leader.
+Each half term, every class will be assessed in their PE unit, where the teacher will identify children working towards, at, or at greater depth in the identified key milestone.
+This information will be passed on to the next class teacher and subject leader at the end of the year.
+All relevant documents (PE LTP, Milestones) are to be found on the VLE.